Overview

 - The New York Times: What Students Are Saying About Using A.I. for Schoolwork

-• Teachers are embracing AI as a professional force multiplier, using it to grade assignments, build lesson plans, and identify students needing literacy support — with a North Jersey mathematics teacher calling it a "tremendous gift" while noting it requires careful application to avoid becoming a barrier to learning.
+• Teachers are embracing AI as a tool to reduce administrative burden and enhance instruction, using it to grade assignments, build lesson plans, and create master school schedules; a North Jersey math teacher called it a "tremendous gift" while noting the importance of thoughtful implementation.

-• AI-driven school models are gaining national attention, most notably Alpha School in Austin, Texas, where students complete core academics via AI in just two hours daily; the model is expanding to new cities and has drawn support from the Trump administration, though education experts have raised questions about its effectiveness and the risks of replacing certified teachers with adult "guides."
+• Alpha School's AI-driven model — where students complete core academics in two hours daily via AI instruction — is expanding to new cities and attracting national attention, though education experts have raised prominent concerns about its effectiveness and the implications of replacing trained teachers with AI-guided "guides."

 Sources